Multiple religious belonging: Christological approach

 Phan's approach emphasised the assymmetricality in which Jesus is the Logos made flesh and the climax of God dealing with humankind.
-In an attempt to resonate with one's cultural identity and tradition, Phan explained that multiple religious belonging is necessary in order for practitioners of multiple belonging to treat other religions as a qualifier of their identity.
-This approach, according to Phan, does not deny one's Christian identity, which functions as substantive in relation to non-Christian religion.
-Phan noted that multiple religious belonging is not a new issue in the twenty-first century but rather the common form of life of the first-century Christians recorded in the book of Acts.
+In an attempt to resonate with one's cultural identity and tradition, Phan explained that multiple religious belonging is necessary for practitioners of multiple belonging to treat other religions as a qualifier of their identity.
+This approach, according to Phan, does not deny one's Christian identity, which functions substantively alongside non-Christian religions.
+Phan noted that multiple religious belonging is not a new issue in the twenty-first century but rather the common form of life of the first-century Christians—whom at the time were predominantly Jewish Christians—recorded in the book of Acts.
 In Phan's view, the disappearance of this trend was "a tragic loss to both Judaism and Christianity", because it led to a subsequent history of bitter hatred, especially from the side of Christianity.

 Methodological approach

 As a comparative theologian, Clooney writes about the diversity in the world nowadays, especially with respect to the flourishing of different religions.
 For Clooney, reflecting on one's religion in this pluralistic world is necessary, so that we can "see the others in light of our own, and our own in light of the other."
-Focusing on the study of scriptural and theological texts, Clooney compares them between Christian traditions and non-Christian religions, to "cross boundaries" to other traditions, so that one would re-think their own theology, which would thus shape their identity.
+Focusing on the study of scriptural and theological texts, Clooney compares them between Christian traditions and non-Christian religions, to "cross boundaries" to other traditions, so that one would rethink their own theology, which would thus shape their identity.
 After more than 40 years of studying Hinduism, Clooney concluded that he finds the distinctive disciplines of theology and Hinduism are "mutually enriching".
-By applying this approach, according to Clooney, one can start within his or her "home" tradition, enter a different tradition and return to his or her tradition, which is enriched and reformulated after crossing boundaries.
+By applying this approach, according to Clooney, one can start within their "home" tradition, enter a different tradition and return to their tradition, which is enriched and reformulated after crossing boundaries.